Morgan Horse: Profile and Information

 Military use

 Both sides used Morgan horses throughout the American Civil War as cavalry mounts.
-Horses with Morgan roots include Sheridan’s Winchester, also known as Rienzi, (a descendant of Black Hawk).
+Horses with Morgan roots include Sheridan’s Winchester, also known as Rienzi (a descendant of Black Hawk).

 The Little Sorrel of Stonewall Jackson was alternately identified as a Morgan or an American Saddlebred, a breed heavily influenced by the Morgan horse.

-Although Morgan horse enthusiasts have claimed that after the Battle of the Litt, the horse Comanche, was the only survivor of the Custer regiment, this does not support the Army and other early sources.
+Although Morgan horse enthusiasts have claimed that after the Battle of the Litt, the horse Comanche was the only survivor of the Custer regiment, this does not support the Army and other early sources.

 Most sources say that Comanche was either of the “Mustang lineage” or a combination of “American” and “Spanish” blood.

 The University of Kansas Natural History Museum, which has Comanche’s stuffed body on display, does not comment on his ethnicity.
-All sources agree that Comanche originated in the Oklahoma or Texas region, making it his Mustang heritage more likely.
+All sources agree that Comanche originated in the Oklahoma or Texas region, making his Mustang heritage more likely.

 Families